press

 When painting was his bread and ...Mayonnaise by Lynda Cookson

-During his experimental and skinn bank account days, Skibbereen artist Martin Stone used to do what thefamous Dutch artist De Konig used to do ... thin his paints with mayonnaise and water. \"I could never eat mayonnaise after that bUt it spread the oil paints wonderfully,\" he grinned. \"Now I keep to traditional mediums which are longer lasting!\" He also used to stretch his own canvases on old window frames and Irish Pride bread trays... until it came back to him via the grapevine that a painting of his had had to be reframed before the wood worm wriggled off with it!
+During his experimental days, Skibbereen artist Martin Stone used to do what thefamous Dutch artist De Konig used to do ... thin his paints with mayonnaise and water. \"I could never eat mayonnaise after that bUt it spread the oil paints wonderfully,\" he grinned. \"Now I keep to traditional mediums which are longer lasting!\" He also used to stretch his own canvases on old window frames and Irish Pride bread trays... until it came back to him via the grapevine that a painting of his had had to be reframed before the wood worm wriggled off with it!
 Happily, those cost-cutting days are long gone.

 Martin was born in Cardiff in 1963.
 School was not his strongest point but he endured those years by concentrating on art and getting an A level in pottery.